weynandk/info_threefold/src/definitions_concepts/resource_units.md

 See [Definitions](definitions_concepts.md) for more explanation.

-These are raw capacities as measured by our TF Software.
+These are raw capacities as measured by our ThreeFold Software.